Cihan Haspolatlı

 Cihan Haspolatlı (born 4 January 1980) is a former Turkish football player in midfield and right back positions.
+He is of Kurdish origin.

 Club career

 He played for Kocaelispor and Galatasaray.
 He was a key player while playing at Galatasaray, but was later on criticized by many supporters.
 Following the critics and his poor performance, he was sold to Bursaspor, then transferred to Konyaspor in 2008 and Ankaragücü in 2009.

 International career

-Cihan was a part of the Turkish National team during the buildup to the 2002 World Cup Squad in Korea/Japan but missed out on selection to the final squad for the tournament.
+Cihan was a part of the Turkey national team during the buildup to the 2002 World Cup Squad in Korea/Japan but missed out on selection to the final squad for the tournament.